 Our curriculum design is broad and balanced and progressively builds on skills, knowledge and conceptual understanding year on year.
 Our Teaching and Learning Policy and Assessment, Marking and Feedback policy and RESPECT code illustrate how we develop learning and learners across the school.
 The school has clear assessment procedures for children in each subject area.
 In addition to this students target set in every subject and are encouraged to take responsibility to reflect on their attitude for learning.
 Students and staff are encouraged to demonstrate our RESPECT characteristics within lessons, around school and within the local community.
 We believe these characteristics and the development of these within students supports improved character and culture, leading to improved academic and social outcomes.

 The content of each subjects’ curriculum has been reviewed by all faculty areas with a renewed focus on KS3.
 A major change has been planning backwards from GCSE requirements for the 1-9 grades (or equivalent) to establish where a student should be to achieve their flight path in each subject from Year 7.
 This ensures that pupils are prepared from the moment that they arrive at Oulder Hill in Year 7 for the more challenging studies at Key Stage 4.
-The curriculum was a key focus of the school in 2018-19 and continues to be this year to enable Middle Leaders to focus on the needs of learners within their faculty areas.
+The curriculum was a key focus of the school in 2020 and continues to be this year to enable Middle Leaders to focus on the needs of learners within their faculty areas.
 There has been Middle leader training looking at individual subject curriculum intent, implementation and impact at both key stages.
-There is a focus on how subject curriculum is being implemented and what impact it is having on students’ knowledge and understanding, e.g. Maths Mastery curriculum that focuses on students thoroughly understanding concepts in a concrete way before moving to a pictorial and then abstract understanding has been extended to cover both Year 7 & 8 this year.
-Faculties are continuing to adapt their curriculum to address the new reformed Key Stage 4 qualifications as more information is available and many more subjects have experienced the new reformed examination this year.
-A further evaluation of current schemes of work is required as an on-going process to ensure that all students have the best possible start at Key Stage 3, optimising subject curriculum time to skill up and engage in learning for the future.
+There is a focus on how subject curriculum is being implemented and what impact it is having on students’ knowledge and understanding, e.g. Maths Mastery curriculum that focuses on students thoroughly understanding concepts in a concrete way before moving to a pictorial and then abstract understanding has been extended to cover both Year 7 & 8 before commencing the GCSE course in Year 9.
+A further evaluation of current schemes of work takes place as an on-going process to ensure that all students have the best possible start at Key Stage 3, optimising subject curriculum time to skill up and engage in learning for the future.